jonschlinkert/plasma/docs/api.md

 1. When a string is passed directly, _it is most likely a file path_
 1. When an array is passed directly, _it is most likely an array of file paths_
-1. When an object is passed, plasma will try to read filepaths on any `src` properties that exist on the object
+1. When an object is passed, plasma will try to read filepaths on any `patterns` properties that exist on the object

 ## normalizeString
 If a string is passed to any of the `plasma` methods (`normalize()`, `load()`, `process()`), it will be normalized to a Plasma object.
 So this: